Dynamic headspace tool installed in PAL RTC

 Static & Dynamic Headspace

 For static and for dynamic headspace analysis only a dedicated tool is inserted into the PAL System and can be used immediately.
-Even all other tools for liquid injection or Solid Phase Micro Extraction (SPME) can still be used for additional methods without any change of the hardware making the PAL System a real multi-method device for any kind of samples and sample preparation methods for GC and GC/MS analysis.
+Even all other tools for liquid injection or Solid Phase Microextraction (SPME) can still be used for additional methods without any change of the hardware making the PAL System a real multi-method device for any kind of samples and sample preparation methods for GC and GC/MS analysis.

-Dynamic Headspace Analysis ITEX DHS
+Dynamic Headspace Analysis with ITEX DHS

 The dynamic headspace analysis (DHS) with the ITEX DHS Tool extends the range of analytes to those with lower vapor pressure and higher boiling points.